Setting Healthy Boundaries

 -Mandy Hale

-Empaths, introverts, and people pleasers often have difficulty setting healthy boundaries.
+Entrepreneurial women in the business world often have difficulty setting healthy boundaries.

 Being the calm in someone’s storm.
 Uplifting another person when they are struggling.
 Supporting and encouraging others to thrive are wonderful traits to have.